The Pain Fix Pillow™

 - 100% Adjustable – Dual-Sided Invisible Zippers.

-- Simply add or remove fill to get to your ideal support level.
+- Simply add or remove fill to get your ideal support level.

 - Shape it, Bend it & Position it to fit your individual needs to perfection.

-- Pillow fill is a custom blend of Natural Fibers to get a “soft & springy” feeling:
+- Custom blend of Natural Fibers to get a “soft & springy” feeling:

 - 100% Natural Latex Noodles